Lauener Foundation for Analytical Philosophy

 The third book in the Lauener Library of Analytical Philosophy, titled Modalities, Identity, Belief, and Moral Dilemmas: Themes from Barcan Marcus , edited by Michael Frauchiger, appeared in 2015.
 It is available both in hard covers and as an eBook.
 This collection of essays opens up new stimulating perspectives on a broad variety of Barcan Marcus’s concerns ranging from quantified modal logic, identity, extensionality, proper names and direct reference, quantification, essentialism, second-order modal logic, the Barcan formula, possibilia and possible worlds to epistemic and deontic modalities, belief without language, rationality, moral dilemmas, and much more.
 The contributions demonstrate that Barcan Marcus’s philosophical work has had a formative influence on the directions in which current key debates in philosophy have developed.
 The book brings together contributions by Ruth Barcan Marcus, Timothy Williamson, Dagfinn Føllesdal, Joëlle Proust, Pascal Engel, Edgar Morscher, Erik J. Olsson, and Michael Frauchiger.

-The fourth book in the Lauener Library of Analytical Philosophy, titled Truth, Meaning, Justification, and Reality: Themes from Dummett , edited by Michael Frauchiger, is forthcoming in fall 2016.
-It will be available both in hard covers and as an eBook.
+The fourth book in the Lauener Library of Analytical Philosophy, titled Truth, Meaning, Justification, and Reality: Themes from Dummett , edited by Michael Frauchiger, appeared in fall 2017.
+It is available both in hard covers and as an eBook.
 This collection concentrates on vital themes from Michael Dummett, one of the most influential and creative analytic philosophers of our time.
 The contributors, who include some of Dummett's distinguished former students, critically reflect on various concerns of Dummett's ground-breaking work in philosophy of language, metaphysics, and philosophy of mathematics and logic.
 The essays direct towards aspects of Dummett's pioneering work in the history of analytical philosophy, particularly his interpretations of the works of Frege and of Wittgenstein, which in conjunction with Dummett’s own highly original ideas on truth and meaning have shaped decisive contemporary debates concerning notably the distinction between realism and anti-realism.
 Further, the volume includes a cheerfully serious excursion into popular philosophy by Dummett himself and reveals less known facets of Dummett's many-sided work and activities such as his political philosophy of immigration and asylum, and beyond that, his untiring and warm-hearted campaign for racial justice and humanity.
 Contributors: Michael Dummett, Eva Picardi, Crispin Wright, Timothy Williamson, Ian Rumfitt, Daniel Isaacson, Dag Prawitz, Dale Jacquette, Alex Burri, Michael Frauchiger.